MishaVyb/bizarre-poker/README.md

 ```sh
 $ python manage.py apply_data <path_to_json_data_file>
 ```

+Don't confused with built in django command `./manage.py loaddata dump.json`.
+The purpose is the same, but it's more easy to configurate custom json data file.

 ## Configurations
 Go to [configurations][configurations-module-url] module.
 You can describe new config `json` file or change provided.
 For exaple, we want simple game where players get their cards and compare combinations - that's all.
 No `Biddings` stages.
 No `flop`.